rupali317/results-summary-component-main/README.md

 ## Acknowledgments

-- I express my gratitude towards my mentor - Deborah for the insightful code review session TBD
+- I express my gratitude towards my mentor - Deborah for the insightful code review session and for helpi TBD